-Congratulations, Richmond – we’ve made it to September!
+Congratulations, Richmond – we’ve made it this far!
 As we precariously peek around the corner of the final quarter of 2020 – the year which has seen an unprecedented use of the word ”unprecedented” – it’s fair to acknowledge that we’ve been through a lot.
 Together, we’ve encountered a novel coronavirus pandemic, witnessed and participated in protests and calls for social justice, and experienced unimaginable rates of unemployment and job loss.
 Now, as we head back to school, many parents – whether employed inside or outside of the home – are scrambling to keep their kids on track academically.

 In light of all that’s been going on, you may have missed some of the recent changes to Virginia laws impacting you and your family.